fidgetingbits/nix-config/nixos-installer/README.md

 ## Steps to Deploying this flake

-- Update this flake with `nix flake update` in the `nixos-installer` folder
+- Run `nix flake update` in the `nixos-installer` folder
-- Run `just iso` to generate the iso file and use the `result/iso/*.iso` file to boot into it on the target machine/vm
+- Run `just iso` to generate the iso file
+- Use the generated `result/iso/*.iso` file to boot into it on the target machine/vm
 - Run `just iso-install <disk>` to generate the iso file automatically copy it to a USB drive

 ### 0. VM setup (optional)